 It was in 1863 when pharmacist James Burrough bought a small distillery in Chelsea for £400 and after a decade of experimenting with different spirits and punches, and started making Beefeater gin, named after the Yeoman Warders of the Tower of London (who each get a bottle of Beefeater gin a year).

-Possibly inspired – or provoked – by the recent growth in the number of distilleries in the capital, such as Sipsmith in Hammersmith, Sacred Spirits Company in Highgate, the City of London Distillery just behind Fleet Street and the London Distillery Company in Battersea, Beefeater’s owner Pernod Ricard finally decided to open its doors to the drinking public.
+Possibly inspired – or provoked – by the recent growth in the number of distilleries in the capital, such as Sipsmith in Hammersmith, Sacred Spirits Company in Highgate and the City of London Distillery just behind Fleet Street, Beefeater’s owner Pernod Ricard finally decided to open its doors to the drinking public.

-The tour itself – £12 for adults, £10.80 concessions – is a self-guided amble though the history of gin in general and the birth of Beefeater in particular.
+The tour itself – £16 for adults on the standard 90 minutes tour, £40 for the 2.5 hours VIP tour – is a self-guided amble though the history of gin in general and the birth of Beefeater in particular.
 With sounds of ‘olde London’, cobbled streets and various interactive displays, plus pictures of Hogarth’s Gin Lane, a mock-up of an American bar, lots of cocktail recipes and gin paraphernalia, it is an extremely enjoyable and informative half hour or so for anyone interested in gin.
-(There is the option of having an iPad too, which springs to life with even more information at certain points along the tour, which might be of benefit to some but which I found rather encumbersome and distracting.)
+(There is the option of having an iPad too, which springs to life with even more information at certain points along the tour, which some people might prefer.)

 There were really interesting nuggets to be found among the exhibits – such as the Captain who secretly dispensed gin in 18th century London through a door knocker in the shape of a cat’s head – and a walkway connecting the exhibition to the actual distillery was full of interesting Beefeater memorabilia such as old bottles and advertising posters.